15 Hour Layover in Beijing: Two Stops: Your Options (2026)

-Before planning your outing, confirm whether you are eligible to leave the airport during transit.
-See our detailed guide: Can I Leave Beijing Airport During a Layover?
+Before planning, confirm you are eligible to leave the airport: Can I Leave Beijing Airport During a Layover?

 Usable Time Model